barumau/pandunia/docs/en/I-idea.md

 The root consists of (usually three) consonants and it is changed by inserting a pattern of vowels between them.
 Arabic also has many prefixes and suffixes for creating additional words.

-Pandunia uses the simple root-and-affix system.
+Pandunia uses a **simple root-and-affix system**.
-Its words can consist of many, distinct parts that are easy to separate.
+Pandunia words can consist of many, distinct parts that are easy to separate.
 Everybody can create new words easily.